LuccaRebelloToledo/node-ts-setup/README.md

 ## Included Tools

-- **ESLint**: A linting tool for JavaScript and TypeScript that helps maintain code consistency and avoid bugs.
-- **Prettier**: A code formatter that ensures all code follows a consistent style.
+- **Biome**: Biome is a fast format for JavaScript, TypeScript, JSX, JSON, CSS, and GraphQL that achieves 97% compatibility with Prettier, saving time for both the developer and CI.
 - **Husky**: Used to set up git pre-commit hooks that can format your code and run tests before each commit.
 - **Lint Staged**: Used in conjunction with Husky, it allows only the files that are staged in git to be "linted" or formatted.
 - **Git Commit Message Linter**: A tool that can check the commit message to ensure it follows a commit message convention.